mw10104587/US-representatives-search/README.md

 ### Result page

+The basic requirement for this project is a single page application.
+However, I think the interactive selection process and the action of displaying data should be presented in different page.
+This gives people a sense of, going into the next step, and now it's time to take a good look about what I've searched for.
+The downside is that it would require a little more clicking to redirect the user back to the query parameter page.

 In the result page, while offices being requested, I have two tabs, one for offices as a table, the other showing two columns view of officials.
 I put the officials tab as default tab and users would need to click on the other one to see offices.
 The reason is that I think people are more visual, they would be more interested in the face of the politicians.

 For officials, I used React to render the same structure of elements only by passing different data.
 It gains usability of my code.
 To add a little more visual to the page, I added social media icons in front of their social media ID.

+I am not sure whether it's my problem or not, but I have yet found an address that returns more than 10 offices even if I selected all of the parameters... however, I used fake data to develop this function.
+By setting a global variable `var DEV_MODE` as `true`, we will copy the data to three times of the original length, including offices and officials.

+According to the requirement, we are suppose to provide our user with a function that shows them ten more.
+Instead of removing the original ones, I personally prefer to append it at the bottom of the original list(both for offices and officials).
+My opinion is that in this kind of list that show a series of sparse information, there is no need to provide this kind of pagination design.
+For example, if I am looking at some images, that does make sense to have its own page so that users can have a comprehensive experience and a space to enjoy this image and only the image.
+However, I don't think we have this need for showing this kind of data.
+Also, we all know that nowadays, people scroll way much more than clicking on buttons.

 **REF:**